gooddata/GoodData-CL/cli-distro/examples/jdbc/README.md

     - driver: `net.sourceforge.jtds.jdbc.Driver`
     - sample url: jdbc:jtds:sqlserver://localhost:1433/AdventureWorks

+**Tip:** If you're retrieving date fields from MySQL and some of them could be empty, use the `zeroDateTimeBehavior` parameter in the JDBC URL.
+(This is specific to MySQL.)

+    jdbc:mysql://<host>/<database>?zeroDateTimeBehavior=convertToNull

 ### Define your data set

 The JDBC data set is a result of an SQL `SELECT` statement.
 Test this statement gainst your database and put it to the `query` parameter of the `LoadJdbc` command.
 Don't forget to specify your database credentials using the `username` and `password` parameters of the `LoadJdbc` file.